Wildlife Resistant Garbage Collection Program

-Q: Once I rent one of the new containers, what do I do with my old garbage cans?
+Q: Once I rent one of the wildlife resistant containers, what do I do with my old garbage cans?

 A: Bring your old garbage cans to the Baler facility and the City will dispose of them for you at no cost.
 If you are not able to transport your old garbage cans to the Baler, contact City public works for assistance.

 You can also repurpose your old can for other uses.
 City public works will accept curbside yard debris and organic waste only in your old can.
 Please place yard debris and organic waste loose in the can (do not bag).
-Curbside yard debris collection is on Wednesdays.
+Curbside yard debris collection is on Wednesdays during the summer season.

-Q: Is the City buying new garbage trucks for the program?
+Q: Did the City buy new garbage trucks for the program?